iddi/oogway-processing/oogway/README.md

 Turn the oogway left by angle (degrees).

+### shift
+    shift(absoluteAngle, distance)
+Parameters:
+* absoluteAngle - float, in degrees
+* distance - float
+Shift the oogway towards an absoluteAngle, over the specified distance, but keeping the heading direction unchanged, without leaving traces, no matter wheter the pen is up or down..
+Use the absolute angle with caution, since the reflection commands will have no effect on the absolute angles.

+*** shiftForward
+    shiftForward(distance)
+Parameters:
+* distance - float
+Shift the oogway forward over a specified distance, in the direction the oogway is heading, without leaving traces, no matter wheter the pen is up or down.

+*** shiftBackward
+    shiftBackward(distance)
+Parameters:
+* distance - float
+Shift the oogway backward over a specified distance, opposite to the the direction the oogway is heading, without leaving a trace, no matter whether the pen is up or down.
+It keeps the oogway's heading direction.

+*** shiftLeft
+    shiftLeft(angle, distance)
+Shift the oogway towards a relative angle at the left, over the specified distance, but keeping the heading direction unchanged, without leaving a trace, no matter whether the pen is up or down..
+Use the absolute angle with caution, since the reflection commands will have no effect on the absolute angles.

+*** shiftRight
+    shiftRight(angle, distance)
+Shift the oogway towards a relative angle at the right, over the specified distance, but keeping the heading direction unchanged, without leaving a trace, no matter whether the pen is up or down..
+Use the absolute angle with caution, since the reflection commands will have no effect on the absolute angles.

 ### setHeading
     setHeading(to_angle)
 Parameters:
 * to_angle - float, in degrees.

 Set the orientation of the turtle to to_angle.

 ### setPos | setPosition
     setPos(x, y)